Pyramid Song: Composition

 "Pyramid Song" is an art rock song, with elements of jazz, classical and krautrock.
 According to the journalist Alex Ross, Yorke's piano chords are "laced with suspended tones" and "hang mysteriously in the air, somewhere between serenity and sadness".
 It features a string section playing glissando harmonics.
 The rhythm and time signature have been the subject of debate; Selway interpreted it as swung 4/4.

+The lines "Jumped in the river and what did I see? / Black-eyed angels swam with me" reference the 19th-century spiritual song "Swing Low, Sweet Chariot" ("I looked over Jordan, and what did I see? / A band of angels, coming after me").
+The line "we all went to heaven in a little row boat" also appears in "The Clapping Song" (1965) by Shirley Ellis.

 In a 2001 Rolling Stone interview, O'Brien said he felt "Pyramid Song" was Radiohead's best work.
 Selway said it "ran counter to what had come before in Radiohead in lots of ways ...
 The constituent parts are all quite simple, but I think the way that they then blend gives real depth to the song."

 Music video

 The music video for "Pyramid Song" was created by the animation studio Shynola.
-In the video, inspired by a dream Yorke had, a scuba diver explores an undersea world and enters a submerged house.
+In the video, a scuba diver explores a sunken city and enters a submerged house.
+It was inspired by a dream Yorke had.
 The video won the 2002 NME Carling Award for best music video.